Krishna Pauroti

-Krishna Pauroti (also called Krishna Loaf or Krishna Breads) is a Nepali bakery.
+Krishna Pauroti (also calledKrishna Breads) is a Nepali bakery.
 It was founded in 1948 by Krishna Bahadur Rajkarnikar in Kamal Pokhari, Kathmandu, Nepal.
+Currently it operates from six locations within Kathmandu valley,i.e. Kamal Pokhari, Khusibhun, Khumaltar, Satdobato-tikabhairab road, Hatti Ban and Mahalaxmi.
 Kai Weise, a correspondent of The Himalayan Times, labelled Krishna Pauroti "the first bakery in Nepal".
+Certainly people must have been baking things in the country before that not necessarily as they are today.
+But when it comes to a commercial operation or establishment of baking profession no other businesses than Krishna Pauroti can be found recorded before it.